Missouri Supreme Court rules in favor of Medicaid Expansion

-In an unusually fast turnaround, the Missouri Supreme Court on Thursday issued a unanimous ruling reversing a lower court’s decision that found the effort to expand Medicaid in the state was unconstitutional.
+In an unusually fast turnaround, the Missouri Supreme Court issued a unanimous ruling on July 22 reversing a lower court’s decision that found the effort to expand Medicaid in the state was unconstitutional.

 The initial lawsuit was filed on behalf of three plaintiffs which sought an order for the Department of Social Services to allow all who are newly eligible to enroll and receive the same coverage as current program clients beginning July 1, even though the state legislator and Missouri Gov. Mike Parson failed to include money in the state’s budget to pay for the expansion costs.